php-webdriver/php-webdriver/README.md

 *   open an [issue](https://github.com/facebook/php-webdriver/issues) if you run into any problem.
 *   fork the project and submit [pull request](https://github.com/facebook/php-webdriver/pulls).
 Before the pull requests can be accepted, a [Contributors Licensing Agreement](http://developers.facebook.com/opensource/cla) must be signed.

+When you are going to contribute, please keep in mind that this webdriver client aims to be as close as possible to other languages Java/Ruby/Python/C#.
+FYI, here is the overview of [the official Java API](http://selenium.googlecode.com/svn/trunk/docs/api/java/index.html?overview-summary.html)